-Best Practise Provision 4.4.2 - Appointment of the members of the Foundation Board
+Best Practise Provision 4.5.2 - Appointment of the members of the Foundation Board

-The members of the Foundation Board shall be appointed by the DR Holders based on a recommendation of the Supervisory Board, therefore the Company does not comply with best practice provision 4.4.2 stating that the board members of the trust office should be appointed by the board of the trust office, after the job opening has been announced on the website of the trust office.
+The members of the Foundation Board shall be appointed by the DR Holders based on a non-binding recommendation of the Supervisory Board, therefore the Company does not comply with best practice provision 4.5.2 stating that the board members of the trust office should be appointed by the board of the trust office, after the job opening has been announced on the website of the trust office.
 This enables DR Holders to indirectly influence decisions regarding the governance of Fastned.
-In light of the substantial interest held by Bart Lubbers and Michiel Langezaal in the DRs, the recommendation of the Supervisory Board is required for the appointment of a member of the Foundation Board.

-Best Practise Provision 4.4.8 - Voting proxies
+Best Practise Provision 4.5.8 - Voting proxies

-The Company does not and has no intention to comply with best practice provision 4.4.8, stating that the board of the trust office should issue voting proxies to vote in the general meeting of the Company under all circumstances and without limitations to all DR Holders who request this.
+The Company does not and has no intention to comply with best practice provision 4.5.8, stating that the board of the trust office should issue voting proxies to vote in the general meeting of the Company under all circumstances and without limitations to all DR Holders who request this.
 The Company holds the view that the interests of the Company and its stakeholders are served best if votes are cast by the Foundation.